sedol1339/speech_recognition/README.md

 - Training hyperparameters
 - Path to save results

-See example run in `example training run` folder.
+See example run in `example` folder.